Guide to Lowering Your Credit Card Interest Rate (APR)

 How can I reduce my credit card interest rate?

-You have a few options for lowering the interest rate on a credit card.
+There are a few options for lowering the interest rate on a credit card.
 You can try to negotiate a lower interest rate on any current credit cards by calling your issuer and trying to come to an agreement.
-If that doesn’t work, you can apply for a new credit card or a balance transfer card.
+If that doesn’t work, you can apply for a new credit card that comes with a lower interest rate or a balance transfer card.
 If you can secure a lower interest rate on a new credit card, you can choose to use that credit card or take that offer back to your current lender to try to negotiate a lower APR.

 Why do credit card issuers charge varying APRs?

-Credit card issuers use a consumer’s credit score to help determine what the APR on a credit card should be for a specific consumer.
+Credit card issuers use a consumer’s credit score to help determine what the APR on a credit card for that user should be.
 The reason that APRs vary is because credit card issuers give a custom APR to each applicant based on their financial history.
 Generally, the lower someone’s credit score is, the higher their APR will be.

 Photo credit: iStock/Charday Penn